bubochka-solutions/nfml/docs/concept.md

 If the element is a container (object, list or array), it's ended of it's closing character.

-If the element is a string, it is ended on a void line (line, which may contain only whitespace).
+If the element is a string, elements are serparated with a newline unless this element is not a multiline string.

-A multiline string can be a part of array.

 #### Comment